civo/kubernetes-marketplace/traefik2/post_install.md

 ### Dashboard

-The traefik api / dashboard is enabled by default on the `internal@api`.
-If you do not wish to set up a ingress route to the dashboard, you can update the DaemonSet and add the following values:
+The traefik api / dashboard is enabled by default on `internal@api` (default TraefikService).
+If you do not wish to set up an ingress route to the dashboard, you can update the DaemonSet and add the following values:

 ```yaml
 args: